Antennas

 Patents

 The US patent office is full of antenna related patents.
 I have found that there are some great ideas that have never made it into text books, maybe because of the patent protection.
 My Electronics page Antenna section has a number of patent links.
 The US patent office has greatly improved in the last couple of years and now has ALL patents on line.
-Prior to some year they are only available as images so are only accessible by patent number or class.
+Prior to some year (in the 1970s) they are only available as images so are only accessible by patent number or class.

 Links